John Coltrane

 - Contemporary Jazz, Post Bop, Bop, Hard Bop, Free Jazz, Modal, Big Band, Fusion, Avant-garde Jazz, Free Improvisation

-Essential John Coltrane Albums
+John Coltrane Albums Ranked

 A Love Supreme